Saint of the day:

 Saint Dwynwen's Story

-A Welsh saint credited with the saying: "Nothing wins hearts like cheerfulness."
+Saint Dwynwen, a Welsh saint, was known for saying: "Nothing wins hearts like cheerfulness."
 A member of the family of Brychan of Brecknock, she is venerated throughout Wales and Cornwall, England.

 Ynys Llanddwyn, Anglesey, Wales

-St Dwynwen's Church is a ruined church on the island of Ynys Llanddwyn off the coast of the island of Anglesey, northwest Wales.
-Unusually for churches in that region it has a cruciform floor plan.
+Saint Dwynwen's Church is a ruined church on the island of Ynys Llanddwyn off the coast of the island of Anglesey, northwest Wales.